whoisaravind/Testing--master/content/projects/lastname.md

 company: ''
 showInProjects: true
 ---
 It’s the result of one of the world’s greatest social reform movements to de-stratify society.
-If you know an Indian’s name and you instantly know their religion, ethnicity, and caste (a proxy for socio-economic status).